raghavsardana/raghavsardana.github.io/README.md

 ### Education

-Bachelor of Engineering (BE), Electronics and Communication\
+Bachelor of Engineering (BE), Electronics and Communication<br/>
-Chitkara University, Himachal Pradesh\
+Chitkara University, Himachal Pradesh<br/>
 2013-2017